 There's a good chance that the REAL cheapest day to buy flights is actually on 'special offers' days.
 Keeping an eye on when these kinds of 'special offer days' are may help you find some excellent deals!
 Days to watch out for include:

-- Black Friday — Black Friday is the day after Thanksgiving where retailers go mad and slash all their prices.
-Keeping an eye on when these kinds of "special offer days" are may help you find some excellent deals!
+Black Friday — Black Friday is the day after Thanksgiving when retailers go mad and slash all their prices.
+Keeping an eye on when these kinds of "special offer days" may help you find some excellent deals!
+Black Friday is the perfect time to buy flights for the Christmas break, as it's 6 weeks before Christmas.
 Find offers using the Alternative Airlines Black Friday discount codes or check out advice on getting the cheapest Black Friday flights in our Black Friday blog.

-- Cyber Monday — The monday after Thanksgiving.
+Cyber Monday — The Monday after Thanksgiving.
 All offers from Black Friday usually continue or are updated with a different deal.
-This is tradionally for online retail and services.
+This is traditionally for online retail and services.

-- Boxing Day — Boxing Day is a public holiday on the 26 diciembre that originates from the UK.
+Boxing Day — Boxing Day is a public holiday on the 26th of December that originates in the UK.
 It's not celebrated all over the world, but it does mark the start of the post-Christmas sales that are enjoyed take place worldwide.
 The 26th is when most retailers and travel companies announce their big offers.